Chapter Two / Test Run

 “That’s it.
 If it’s all right with you, I’d like to talk to him.
 You were saying the other day you want to do something with what’s left of the funds your last husband left you.
 This might be a good way to grow that money.”

-The late Eric Yamada had been a kind and generous man.
-Ten years before, the samurai warrior had married Talty in name only and taken her to his home in Japan to protect her from assassins.
+The late Eric Yamada had been a samurai warrior.
+He had also been a kind and generous man.
+Nearly eight years before, he had married Talty in name only and taken her to his home in Japan to protect her from assassins.
 She’d blossomed under his care and tutelage.

 She and Neil reached the elevator.
 He pushed the call button; the door whooshed open.